What IRS Audits Will Look Like in 2026: Key Risks for Real Estate Owners and Business Leaders

 1031 Exchanges

-What to do: Work with a tax professional when doing a 1031 exchange to ensure you follow all IRS guidelines.
-Even small mistakes can disqualify the tax benefits.
+What to do: Work closely with a qualified tax professional when structuring a 1031 exchange.
+Minor procedural errors can disqualify the transaction and trigger immediate tax liability.

 Business Deductions